 On P609L47 (CID #22072):

+NOTE—The AP might select any value for the pre-FEC padding factor and LDPC Extra Symbol Segment fields for the solicited HE TB PPDU regardless of the respective values derived from the calculations described in the BCC or LDPC encoding process.

 For an HE TB PPDU sent in response to a frame containing a TRS Control subfield, the parameters used to derive the common values TPE and NSYM are described in 26.5.2.3.4 (TXVECTOR parameters for HE TB PPDU response to TRS Control subfield).

-NOTE—The AP might select any value for the pre-FEC padding factor and LDPC Extra Symbol Segment fields for the solicited HE TB PPDU regardless of the respective values derived from the calculations described in the BCC or LDPC encoding process.